Click Captives. The Unseen Strugle of Data Workers

 Recommended citation:

 Shitawa, W. (2024).
-They Are All the Same: Poor Pay and Long Hours for Data Annotators in Kenya’s Outsourcing Industry.
-In: M. Miceli, A. Dinika, L. Sachenbacher, C. Salim Wagner, and K. Kauffman (eds), The Data Workers‘ Inquiry. https://data-workers.org/wilington
+Click Captives.
+The Unseen Struggle of Data Workers.
+In: M. Miceli, A. Dinika, L. Sachenbacher, C. Salim Wagner, and K. Kauffman (eds), The Data Workers‘ Inquiry.
+Creative Commons BY 4.0. https://data-workers.org/wilington

 About the Author